 This AP is described by various parameters such as resting membrane potential (RMP), AP amplitude (APA), maximal rate od AP rise (Vmax), AP duration at 40, 60 or 90 % of APA (APD40, 60 or 90) and difference between APD90 and APD40 or 60 <=> estimation of triangulation (T40 or 60).

-From these parameters, various cardiac markers are calculated or observed such as early afterdepolarization (EAD), transmural dispersion of repolarisation (TDR), reverse use dependence (RUD), APD prolongation or shortening, triangulation and Vmax increase or decrease or Vmin (minimal rate of AP decrease at EAD take-off voltage).
+From these parameters, various cardiac markers are calculated or observed such as early afterdepolarization (EAD), transmural dispersion of repolarisation (TDR), reverse use dependence (RUD), APD prolongation or shortening, triangulation, Vmax increase or decrease or Vmin (minimal rate of AP decrease at EAD take-off voltage).